The delicious tale of Bitcoin Pizza Day

 Did Jeremy keep the 10k BTC?

-While many of us would grapple with the fear of missing out (FOMO) and rue not holding onto it, Jeremy took pride in his contribution to Bitcoin Pizza Day.
+While many of us would grapple with the fear of missing out (FOMO) and regret not holding onto it, Jeremy took pride in his contribution to Bitcoin Pizza Day.
 In 2010, Laszlo estimates that he alone spent 100k BTC on pizza.
 Had he retained those 100k BTC, its value would have exceeded $2.7 billion today.
 Like Jeremy, Laszlo harbors no FOMO and is at peace with his contribution to that historic day.

 How to celebrate Bitcoin Pizza Day